balmoral/opal-highcharts/README.md

 ## Licenses

 ### Highcharts
-is free for non-commercial use.
+Free for non-commercial use.
 See http://www.highcharts.com/ for details.

 ###opal-highcharts
-  see LICENSE.txt
+MIT Licence (see LICENSE.txt)